sugarlabs/sugar-docs/web-activity.md

 * `css/activity.css` is where you add the styling of your activity.

-Those are the files you'll modify.
+Those are the files you'll modify in most cases.
 The others are:

-* `js/loader.js` configures the libraries paths and loads your `js/activity.js`
+* `js/loader.js` configures the libraries paths and loads your `js/activity.js` .
+You can add [non-AMD libraries](#non-amd%20libs) here.

 * `lib/` contains the libraries